ganeshshanmugavel27/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
-Clone the repository from GitHub
+Clone the repository from GitHub.